Jindouz/project_CityLibrary/README.md

 - **Loan Management**: Users can loan books, view current loans, and return loans and if a loan is late it is highlighted for them.

 - **Customer and Book Management**: Admins can manage customers, books and loans.

 - **Search by Name**: Users can search for books by name.  (and also for Customers if Admin)

 - **Cascade Deletion**:
     - When an Admin deletes a customer in the customers HTML page it also deletes the associated user account and all of his loans.
     - When deleting a book it also deletes its book image and its associated loans.

-    - Editing a book with a new book image will overwrite the old image and its path.
+- **Book Image Upload**: Admins have the option to upload an image to each new book they add.
+Editing a book with a new book image will replace the old image and its path.
+Deleting a book that has an image will also delete the image from the uploads folder.

-- **Toastify Notifications**: Toastify will notice the user for most actions made on each HTML page, including welcome messages, errors and access restrictions.
+- **Toastify Notifications**: Toastify will notify the user for most actions made on each HTML page, including welcome messages, errors and access restrictions.

 ## Project Structure {#project-structure}